1. Home

 Can I switch from gas to electric water heating?

 Yes.
-Switching from gas to electric water heating may make sense for multiple reasons.
 There will likely be added expense in the transition from gas to electric, but the benefits can make up for it.
-Benefits with electric can include using a cleaner fuel source, using your own (solar!) energy source, and saving money, especially if a new water heater is part of a larger home electrification and energy efficiency plan.
+Benefits of electric water heating include using a cleaner fuel source, using your own (solar!) energy source, and saving money, especially if a new water heater is part of a larger home electrification and energy efficiency plan.

 Disclaimer: This content is for educational purposes only.
 Palmetto does not provide tax, legal, or accounting advice.
 Please consult your own tax, legal, and accounting advisors.